TechniMan/textbased-dungeoncrawler/README.md

 ## License

 GNU GPL v3.
-I feel like this is a simple little project that would be more useful being kept open and would be less useful as a basis for a large commercial project, so the GPL seems to fit well for this case.
+I feel like this is a simple little project that would be more useful being kept open and would be less useful as a basis for a large commercial project.

 ## Dependencies

-Requires: make and g++
+Requires: make, g++

-Tested on: Ubuntu 18.04 x64 (on a weedy old i3-3217U laptop).

 ## How To Build